Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/marketing-cloud-cohort-v2.md

 ## Considerations

-- The Salesforce Marketing Cloud v2 integration is only available for Growth and Enterprise customers (allows on-demand sync only).
+- The Salesforce Marketing Cloud v2 integration is only available on paid Amplitude plans.
-- Scheduled syncs are available to customers who have purchased [Amplitude Recommend](https://help.amplitude.com/hc/en-us/articles/360028552471#syncs).
+- You must enable this integration in each Amplitude project you want to use it in.
 - Anonymized UUID as identifiers in both Amplitude and Salesforce Marketing Cloud work for this integration so you don't have to send email addresses or PII to Amplitude.

 ## Setup